SERVING MAMMOTH MOUNTAIN AND THE EASTERN SIERRA COMMUNITY

 Dogs and handlers typically take a validation and certify at about 2 years old.
 The dog handler team will re-validate every two years.
 Dogs can work anywhere form eight to twelve years before retiring to enjoy the retired life with our Alumni Association.
 They still love to come to work and feel like part of the team.

 In the Eastside K-9 program, handlers own and care for their dogs directly.
-Often the dogs are with their handlers 24/7. :)
+In most cases each dog is with their handler 24/7.